 The tribunal refused to allow a claimant to amend his claim to add disability discrimination related to stammering.
 From listening to him, the tribunal said there was a “discernible, very mild stammer” which the tribunal very much doubted was a disability.
 In any event, the sheer weight of evidence explaining the rejection of his job application on the basis that he just did not demonstrate the right competencies, showed that any stammer played no effective role in the employer’s decision.

-Employment tribunal, June 2020.
+2020, Employment tribunal.
 Link to the full Employment Tribunal decision (gov.uk).

 The claimant applied to British Airways for a role as a Spanish speaking customer service representative.
 He was rejected after an interview and role play secenarios.

 The tribunal said it was a “very comprehensive fail” of the interview and role plays.
 Also his past experience was not the sort of background from which one might predict suitability as a Customer Relations Person at Heathrow Airport.

 Held: his age discrimination claim was struck our as having no reasonable prospect of success.
 Also he was not allowed to amend his claim to include disability and race discrimination.

 His original claim was for unlawful age discrimination contrary to the Equality Act.
 The tribunal struck out this claim as having no reasonable prospect of success.
 Five of the 29 people who got the job were aged over 50, and the employer had an explanation for why the claimant did not progress.
 There was nothing in the scoring to suggest that age played any role whatsoever, and the claimant’s career history did not suggest suitability for the role.

 The claimant also asked the tribunal to exercise its discretion to amend his claim to include